 We want to ride together you where legends like Fausto Coppi, Charly Gaul, Gino Bartali, Louison Bobet, Felice Gimondi, Raymond Poulidor, Eddy Merckx, Bernard Hinault, Greg LeMond, Miguel Indurain, Marco Pantani, Alberto Contador, Vincenzo Nibali, Chris Froome wrote unforgettable pages in the history of cycling.

-These hall-of-fame names explain why Alps are on the bucket list of committed cyclists from around the world.Because it's not just cycling
+These hall-of-fame names explain why Alps are on the bucket list of committed cyclists from around the world.Get in touch by email, phone or reserve a video call with us.

 Yes, Mortirolo is really unforgettable.
 Our legs can't actually forget that Hors Catergorie ascent.
 It's one of the toughest climbs in Europe and one of the most famous.
 A brutal stretch where cyclists from everywhere catch up with one goal: just getting to top, no matter the climbing time!
 Come with us to discover why it is great accomplishment!